 Shaw AFB officials: Pilot dead following F-16 aircraft crash on base

-SUMTER, S.C.
-(WIS/Gray News) - Shaw Air Force Base has confirmed that the pilot of the U.S. Air Force F-16CM Fighting Falcon that crashed late Tuesday night has died, WIS reported.
+(7/1/2020) - Shaw Air Force Base has confirmed that the pilot of the U.S. Air Force F-16CM Fighting Falcon that crashed late Tuesday night has died.

-The aircraft was assigned to the 20th Fighter Wing.
-The incident occurred on the military base around 11:30 p.m. on Tuesday.

 Officials at Shaw AFB say that the aircraft was on a routine training mission with one pilot on board when the crash happened.